Convex-Dev/design/papers/convex-whitepaper.md

 #### Transparent persistence

-The Convex execution engine implements a form of transparent (sometimes also known as orthogonal) persistence.
-In this model, the CVM state size may exceed the working memory capacity of a Peer, and necessary parts of the state tree are loaded in from persistent storage on demand.
+The Convex execution engine implements a system of transparent (sometimes also known as orthogonal) persistence.
+In this model, the CVM state size may exceed the working memory capacity of a Peer, and necessary parts of the State tree are loaded in from persistent storage on demand.

 This presents a significant conceptual benefit for the developer: there is no need to write any code to load or unload data from storage in normal CVM code.
-This imposes some additional implementation complexity for the CVM itself, but this is considered a worthwhile trade-off, especially since it simplifies the logic of other parts of the Convex Peer implementation (e.g. eliminates the need to explicitly handle the memory consumption growth of long block orderings generated by the consensus algorithm over time).
+There is some additional implementation complexity for the CVM itself, but this is considered a worthwhile trade-off, especially since it simplifies the logic of other parts of the Convex Peer implementation (e.g. eliminates the need to explicitly handle the memory consumption growth of long Block Orderings generated by the CPoS consensus algorithm over time).

-In the reference implementation, this is achieved with judicious reliance upon the very efficient JVM automatic memory management.
+In the current implementation, this is achieved with judicious reliance upon the very efficient JVM automatic memory management.
 This enables the following lifecycle for in-memory data values:

 1. Values are initial created with strong (RefDirect) references, which ensure that they are held in memory for as long as they are potentially needed
-2. At certain checkpoints (most importantly, after the successful processing of each Block) the current state is *persisted*.
-All objects which are reachable but not yet persisted are written to storage, and references to them are converted from strong references to soft (RefSoft) references.
+2. At certain checkpoints (most importantly, after the successful processing of each Block) the current State is *persisted*.
+All Cells which are reachable but not yet persisted are written to storage, and references to them are converted from strong references to soft (RefSoft) references.
 This happens as an atomic operation.
+This is made efficient by the system of Novelty Detection which can identify the `n` new Cells to be persisted in `O(n)` time.
-3. From this point onwards, the persisted objects may be garbage collected at any time by the JVM if memory pressure occurs
+3. From this point onwards, the persisted objects may be garbage collected at any time by the JVM if memory pressure occurs.
 4. If an attempt is made to access a value that has been garbage collected, the reference automatically fetches the associated data value from storage.
 This is guaranteed to succeed assuming that the previous persistence step was successfully completed.
 5. Over longer time periods, it is possible to perform garbage collection on the storage itself by compacting the store to remove data that is no longer required by the current consensus state.
 Peers may choose to do this at their own discretion based on their operational requirements, or alternatively they may decide to preserve all data (for example in order to perform historical analysis)

 #### Convex Lisp

 The CVM includes a small, dynamically typed, embedded Lisp suitable for general purpose programming within the CVM environment.
+Convex Lisp draws inspiration from Common Lisp, Racket and Clojure.
+It is designed as primarily a functional language, with fully immutable data structures, as it is our belief that functional programming forms a strong foundation for building robust, secure systems.

-Lisp was chosen as the first language implementation in Convex for the following reasons:
+Convex Lisp was chosen as the first language implementation in Convex for the following reasons:

+* Experience with Lisp as a highly productive language for developers, particularly when manipulating data structures (as seen in data-driven development approaches with Clojure, for example).
-* It can be constructed using a very small number of axiomatic primitives, which in turn are based on the Lambda Calculus.
+* It can be constructed using a very small number of simple, well-defined axiomatic primitives, which in turn are based on the Lambda Calculus.
 This provides a robust logical and mathematical foundation, suitable for the type of verifiable, deterministic computations that the CVM must support.
 * Lisp has a very simple regular syntax, homoiconic nature of code and ability to implement powerful macros.
 We hope this provides the basis for innovative new languages and domain-specific languages (DSLs) on the CVM.
 * Lisp compilers are small enough and practical enough to include as a capability within the CVM, avoiding the need for external compilers and tools to generate CVM code.
 * It is comparatively simple to implement, reducing the risk of bugs in the CVM implementation (which may require a protocol update to correct).
 * Lisp is well suited for interactive usage at a REPL prompt.
 This facilitates rapid prototyping and development of Actors in a way that we believe is a significant advantage for decentralised application builders looking to test and prototype new ideas.

-Developers using the Convex system are not required to use Convex Lisp: It is perfectly possible to create alternative language front-ends that target the CVM (e.g. by constructing trees of Ops directly)
+Developers using the Convex system are not required to use Convex Lisp: It is perfectly possible to create alternative language front-ends that target the CVM (e.g. by constructing trees of Ops directly).
+We have experimental support for a JavaScript-like language (Scrypt) and are encouraging community members to innovate further in this space.

-Convex Lisp draws inspiration from Common Lisp, Racket and Clojure.
-It is designed as primarily a functional language, with fully immutable data structures, as it is our belief that functional programming forms a strong foundation for building robust, secure systems.

 #### Scheduled execution